-Scope of lockdowns slightly varied across EU member states but largely included lockdowns of schools, (partial) closure of hotels, restaurants and cafes, travel restrictions, and cancellation of large events.
+1Scope of lockdowns slightly varied across EU member states but largely included lockdowns of schools, (partial) closure of hotels, restaurant and cafes, travel restrictions, and cancellation of large events.

-The role of the EU is not specified here as they had a role in each FS, e.g. through aids for private storage and implementation of 'green corridors' to warrant food security and supply of machinery.
+2The role of the EU is not specified here as they had a role in each FS, e.g. through aids for private storage and implementation of 'green corridors' to warrant food security and supply of machinery.

-3 Only limited relevance for farmers as they mostly work with family labour and seasonal employees.
+3Only limited relevance for farmers as they mostly work with family labour and seasonal employees.
+Responsive capacities are subdivided into adaptability () and transformability ().
+The latter was not observed.